Fogaroli/expenseer/documentation/backend_user_guide.md

 ### 2. GET /dashboard/budget

-- **Description:** Retrieves dashboard data for a specific budget, including current month and last 6 months history, with budget amount and percent used.
+- **Description:** Retrieves dashboard data for a specific budget, including current month and history, with budget amount and percent used.
+  History will depend on the type of budget being read.
+Monthly budget will show the last 6 months history, yearly budget will show all current year's history per month.
+  Event driven and savings budget will show all expenses/deposits made to the budget, on a monthly basis.
 - **Input:**
   Use query parameters
   `/dashboards/budget?budget=<budget name>`